hyperoslo/Aftermath/README.md

 ### Stories

 Naming is hard.
-I doesn't seem right to have names like `BookListCommand`, `BookListCommandHandler` and `BookListWhatever` in the project.
-Here comes the idea of stories that group related types and make the flow more concrete:
+It doesn't feel right to have names like `BookListCommand`, `BookListCommandHandler` and `BookListWhatever`, does it?
+If you agree, then you can work around this issue by introducing a new idea into the mix.
+You can group all related types into stories, which make the flow more concrete.

 ```swift
 struct BookListStory {